-- 40. On 28 May 2004 the Public Protector submitted his special report on the investigation into my complaint against then National Director of Public Prosecutions, Ngcuka and Minister of Justice Maduna.
-The Public Protector made a finding that the press statement by the National Director of Public Prosecutions on 23 August 2003 unjustifiably infringed upon my constitutional right to human dignity and caused me to be improperly prejudiced, and that the press statement was unfair and improper. - 41.
-In the report, Public Protector Mushwana implored parliament to urgently consider his recommendations, which included among others a call for Ngcuka to account for infringing my constitutional right to dignity and violating prosecutions policy. - 42.
+- 43. In the report, Public Protector Mushwana implored parliament to urgently consider his recommendations, which included among others a call for Ngcuka to account for infringing my constitutional right to dignity and violating prosecutions policy. - 44.
 Mr Mushwana also recommended that Ngcuka and the prosecutions authority be held accountable for failing to co-operate in the investigation of the complaint I filed.
 He found that Ngcuka violated the prosecution guidelines and the prosecution policy, when he stated there was a prima facie case of corruption against me without disclosing my defence.
 He thus, treated me improperly and unfairly.
 "It (Ngcuka's statement) was inappropriate and unnecessary," says Mushwana.
 "Nothing in the prosecution authority would justify a public statement regarding a person's apparent but not provable guilt."
-Mushwana has found that Mr Zuma was improperly prejudiced by Ngcuka's statement that there was a prima facie case of corruption with regard to allegations that he solicited a bribe in the arms deal.
-Ngcuka's statement was among the concerns that triggered Mr Zuma's complaint to the Public Protector alleging Ngcuka had abused his powers and had set him up for trial by media instead of by a court of law. - 43.
+Mushwana has found that I was improperly prejudiced by Ngcuka's statement that there was a prima facie case of corruption with regard to allegations that I solicited a bribe in the arms deal.
+Ngcuka's statement was among the concerns that triggered my complaint to the public protector alleging Ngcuka had abused his powers and had set me up for trial by media instead of by a court of law. - 45.
 Mushwana observed: "Prosecutors cannot perform the functions of a judge or magistrate."
 "Under the circumstances, a finding that Mr Zuma's right to human dignity was unjustifiably infringed upon by the statement by the national director (Ngcuka) that there was prima facie case of corruption against Zuma, and that he has therefore been improperly prejudiced, is unavoidable."
 In the report Mushwana details how Ngcuka and Maduna consistently thwarted his efforts to find information that would enable him to probe my claims of power abuse.
 Following several requests by Mushwana's to Ngcuka and Maduna to assist with information, the two did not respond.
 Mushwana then sought President Thabo Mbeki's intervention.
 Nothing materialised.